Compact Cauchy horizons admit constant surface gravity: Hodge theory and the isometric case

 where $\alpha$ is a harmonic 1-form ($\Delta \alpha = 0)$; $\beta$ is a co-exact, $\beta = \delta \eta$ for some 2-form $\eta$, and $f$ is a function on $H$.
 Since $\alpha$ is harmonic and $n$ is Killing we have by Lemma \ref{cotr}, Cartan's magic formula and Thm.\ \ref{jxdr},

 which implies $\alpha (n) = a = \mbox{const}$.
 It is well-known that as $n$ is Killing, $L_n$ commutes with $\delta$ (as we recalled in the proof of Lemma \ref{cotr}), so $L_n \beta=L_n\delta \eta=\delta L_n \eta$ which shows that $L_n \beta$ is co-exact.
 From (\ref{equ 1}), we have $\dd\omega = \dd\beta$ since $\dd\alpha = 0$ (a harmonic form is both closed and co-closed).
 Then we get $i_n \dd\beta = i_n \dd\omega = 0$.
 Using Cartan's magic formula, it follows that $L_n\beta = \dd(i_n(\beta)) = \dd(\beta(n))$.
 We have proved that $L_n\beta$ is both co-exact and exact, which by Hodge $L_2$-orthogonal decomposition implies that $L_n \beta$ vanishes.
 So, we proved that $0=L_n\beta = \dd(\beta(n))$, which means that $\beta (n) = b = \mbox{const}$.
-Evaluating (\ref{equ 1}) over $n$ we get $\kappa = c + n(f)$ where $c:=a+b$ is a constant. \end{proof}
+Evaluating (\ref{equ 1}) over $n$ we get $\kappa = c + n(f)$ where $c:=a+b$ is a constant. $ $ \end{proof}

-\begin{proposition} If for a given spacetime dimension and under the dominant energy condition orientable degenerate compact horizons admit zero surface gravity, then the same is true in the non-orientable case.
+\begin{proposition} If for a given spacetime dimension and under the null energy condition orientable degenerate compact horizons admit zero surface gravity, then the same is true in the non-orientable case.

-If for a given spacetime dimension and under the dominant energy condition orientable degenerate compact horizons with isometric flow admit zero surface gravity, then the same is true in the non-orientable case. \end{proposition}
+If for a given spacetime dimension and under the null energy condition orientable degenerate compact horizons with isometric flow admit zero surface gravity, then the same is true in the non-orientable case. \end{proposition}

 \begin{proof} Let $\pi: \tilde M\to M$ be the (time-oriented) orientable double covering of $(M,g)$, then $\tilde H:=\pi^{-1}(H)$ is an orientable compact double covering of $H$ (which is disconnected if $H$ is already orientable).
 Every generator of $\tilde H$ projects on some complete generator and so is itself complete.
 Thus $\tilde H$ is degenerate.
 If $H$ is isometric for some choice of vector field and metric $(n,h)$, $L_nh=0$, then the same is true for $\tilde H$, it is sufficient to lift $n$ and $h$ by using the local diffeomorphism.